 Recent discussion topics

-The next meeting is scheduled for 7-8 August 2017
+The next meeting is being planned for February/March 2019

 Current research priorities